What is Scarf Styling?

 What size scarf is most versatile?

-How do I tie a scarf so it stays in place?
+How do I stop a silk scarf from slipping?